0xrayn/invoice/README.md

 ## PDF Generation

-PDF is generated server-side using **barryvdh/laravel-dompdf** and stored at `storage/app/public/invoices/<invoice_no>.pdf`.
-It embeds the company logo and Finance signature as base64 so DomPDF does not need remote file access.
+PDFs are generated server-side using **barryvdh/laravel-dompdf** and stored at `storage/app/public/invoices/<invoice_no>.pdf`.
+The company logo and Finance signature are embedded as base64 so DomPDF does not need remote file access.

-The PDF is created automatically when:
+A PDF is created automatically when:
 - Finance clicks **Mark as Printed** (`PATCH /invoices/{id}/printed`)
 - Finance clicks **Mark as Sent** (`PATCH /invoices/{id}/sent`)

-If the PDF already exists on disk for that invoice number, it is reused rather than regenerated.
+If a PDF already exists for that invoice number it is reused rather than regenerated.

 ---